-While you are making your plans for this fall, please continue communicating with us and inform us about your plans.
+While you are making your plans for the Spring 2021 semester, please continue communicating with us and inform us about your plans.
 We can help.

 Please note that this situation is a fluid one and therefore, you should make sure to check the University's COVID-19 website frequently and follow the University of Louisiana at Lafayette, the Division of Global Engagement, the UL Lafayette Study Abroad and the Office of International Affairs on social media.